 - Marketing – Enterprise sales models require a form of high-end marketing that builds relationships, trust and brand awareness.
 Businesses that use this type of sales model often have access to more complex sales tools which can help them reach the right audience.

-- Sales – With enterprise sales models, sales teams are often tasked with selling to a more targeted group of prospects.
+- Sales – With enterprise sales models, SaaS teams are often tasked with selling to a more targeted group of prospects.

 - Support – Sales teams that use an enterprise sales solution deliver high-priority sales and technical support to customers.
 This may involve services like hands-on training and other educational tools.